This information is intended for use by health professionals

 Valproic acid may decrease the olanzapine plasma concentration.

-Epilim reduces the metabolism of lamotrigine and increases the lamotrigine mean half-life by nearly to fold.
+Valproate reduces the metabolism of lamotrigine and increases the lamotrigine mean half-life by nearly to fold.
 This interaction may lead to increased lamotrigine toxicity, in particular serious skin rashes.
-Therefore clinical monitoring is recommended and dosages should be adjusted (lamotrigine dosage decreased) when appropriate.
+Therefore, clinical monitoring is recommended, and dosages should be adjusted (lamotrigine dosage decreased) when appropriate.